NBA Rumors: Jeremy Lin And Kent Bazemore To Utah Jazz In A Proposed Three-Team Trade, Per ‘Bleacher Report’

-After a promising performance in the Western Conference Playoffs 2018, the Utah Jazz are expected to make a huge impact in the 2018-19 NBA season.
+After a promising performance in the Western Conference Playoffs 2018, the Utah Jazz were expected to make a huge impact in the 2018-19 NBA season.
 Unfortunately, since the season started, the Jazz have failed to live up to expectations and are currently sitting in the No. 12 spot in the Western Conference with a 15-17 record.

 If they are serious about making a deep playoff run this season, the Jazz should find a way to address the issues on their roster before the February NBA trade deadline.
-As of now, the Jazz should improve their consistency when driving inside the basket and shooting the ball in the free-throw line.
+As of now, the Jazz should improve their consistency when driving inside the basket and shooting the ball inside the free-throw line.
 Utah also needs another viable and consistent pull-up threat beyond Donovan Mitchell.

 According to Dan Favale of Bleacher Report, the Jazz could solve those problems by trading for Jeremy Lin and Kent Bazemore of the Atlanta Hawks.